-(1) The committee for good academic practice is responsible for investigating allegations of academic misconduct against researchers who are currently employed, or who were previously employed by the University of Oldenburg.
+(1) The committee for good academic practice is responsible for investigating allegations of academic misconduct against current or former researchers at the University of Oldenburg.
 Procedures before the committee do not replace any other procedures governed by law or regulations.
-This is particularly excluded by
+This is particularly excluded by procedures governed in the study, examination, doctoral degree and habilitation regulations in force at the University of Oldenburg.